-Because red blood cells are the normal transportation method of Oxygen and they can travels to most areas of the body, however, struggle when they reach a blockage.
+Because red blood cells are the normal transportation method of Oxygen and they can travel to most areas of the body, however, they struggle when they reach a blockage.
 HBOT, however, allows oxygen to be broken up into the entirety of the body’s liquids, the plasma, your central nervous system, the lymph, and even into the bone marrow.
 This empowers oxygen to be conveyed to zones where the flow is reduced or blocked.
-HBOT allows additional oxygen to arrive at all of the damaged areas and empowers the body to help implement its own mending procedure.
+Hyperbaric treatment for Fibromyalgia allows additional oxygen to arrive at all of the damaged areas and empowers the body to help implement its own mending procedure.
 The expanded oxygen incredibly improves the capacity of white platelets to eliminate microscopic organisms, diminishes expanding and permits fresh blood vessels to develop.

-HBOT allows for oxygen levels to be increased in the body which in turn will decrease levels of inflammation and accordingly lessening aggravation and pain that is being caused.
+HBOT allows for oxygen levels to be increased in the body which in turn will decrease levels of inflammation and accordingly lessen aggravation and pain that is being caused.

 Studies have demonstrated the benefits of HBOT for inflammation with the following:

 - Decreases Acute/Chronic Inflammation

 - Promotes Anti-Inflammatory Proteins

 Reduce Brain Inflammation

 - Reduces Severity of Autism Symptoms